-Static means of identification: People can be identified by their (a) attributes (fingerprints), possessions (passports), or knowledge (of a key or of a method).

-Example: Let both Alice and Bob share a key k and a one-way function f_k .

-- Bob sends Alice a random number, or a random string, RAND. - Alice sends to Bob $PI = f_k(RAND)$. - If Bob gets PI, then he verifies whether $PI = f_k(RAND)$.
+- Static means of identification: People can be identified by their (a) attributes (fingerprints), possessions (passports), or knowledge (of a key or of a method). - Dynamic means of identification: Challenge and respond protocols. - Example: Let both Alice and Bob share a key k and a one-way function f_k . - Bob sends Alice a random number, or a random string, RAND. - Alice sends to Bob $PI = f_k(RAND)$. - If Bob gets PI, then he verifies whether $PI = f_k(RAND)$.